Economic Growth, Cycles and Policy

 • prices are fixed (or change slowly)

-• oputput is determined by aggregate demand
+• output is determined by aggregate demand

 The IS-LM Model [Wikipedia]